Yara-p/Fetal-Health-Classification/README.md

 ### Performance Metrics
 - Classification reports and confusion matrices highlighted the strong performance of Random Forest and Gradient Boosting, especially in identifying "normal" and "pathological" cases.

-### Feature Importance
-- Features like accelerations, prolonged decelerations, and variability measures played crucial roles in prediction.

-## Future Work
-- **Deep Learning**: Explore more advanced deep learning models for automated feature extraction.
-- **Data Generalization**: Validate the model on data collected from different populations and settings.
-- **Model Interpretability**: Enhance interpretability to provide actionable insights for healthcare professionals.

 ## Usage
 To run the project: